Support and Resistance Trading Manual

-"Support and Resistance is the basis of most technical analysis chart patterns whether you trade forex, the indices, commodity futures, options, stocks or yes, even Bitcoin.
+"Support and Resistance is the basis of most technical analysis chart patterns whether you trade forex, the indices, commodity futures, options, stocks.
+Yes, even Bitcoin.
 Virtually all successful traders, even professionals who use order flow, have a working knowledge of how support and resistance functions."

 I was in a trading chat room when one of the attendees made the observation that any successful trader has to have a thorough knowledge of support and resistance.